© Crown copyright 2021

 Units in a trust are treated as if they are shares in an ordinary company.
 The basic rules described in this helpsheet apply equally to such units (and also to shares in an investment trust or an open-ended investment company).
 But there are some extra points to note.

 A unit trust may take the form of an ‘umbrella scheme’ authorised by the Financial Services Authority.
 These schemes have separate sub-funds which are treated as separate authorised unit trusts for Capital Gains Tax (CGT) purposes.
 A switch from units in one sub-fund to units in another will normally be a disposal of the old units, on which capital gain or loss will arise.
 But if the switch occurs as part of a merger of sub-funds, the rules described in Helpsheet 285 Share reorganisations, company takeovers and Capital Gains Tax may apply.
-If so, you aren’t treated as disposing of your old units at the time of the merger.
+If so, you are not treated as disposing of your old units at the time of the merger.

 Monthly saving schemes